Looking for some easy solutions to build long-term relationships with your audience? If yes, then you must add a contact form to your website.

 After getting these 3 fields by default now it’s time to customize them according to your requirement.

 For that, you have to check out the Content section of the Form settings.

-Here, you will introduce with Form Field.
-And, it includes-
+Here, you will introduce Form Field.
+And it includes-

 Form Name: Name of the form.

-Form Fields: In this field, you can add as much as fields you want.
+Form Fields: In this field, you can add as many fields as you want.
 Moreover, there are options for duplicating and deleting.
 To view the setting of each field just click on them.
 The items you will get here are-

 Type: Select any type of field.
 There are a bunch of options-